-This research guide will help you get started in your research.
+This guide will help you get started in your research.

-Click the tabs above for more information and please contact us for assistance!
+Click the tabs for more information and please contact us for assistance!

 Index to journals; books including encyclopedias, dictionaries, and book series; anthologies; and book reviews in all areas of philosophy from more than 135 countries in 37 languages from 1902-present.